 Daily and intensive care is provided for emergency cases, for dogs suffering from severe mange, skin infections and injuries.

-Collaborating with a local Vet. clinic (Kathmandu Veterinary Clinic-Dr. Gautam and Dr. Ghimire) we perform operations like CTVT (canine transmissible venereal tumour), sterilizations and other surgeries needed.
+Collaborating with local Vet. clinics like the (Kathmandu Veterinary Clinic of Dr. Gautam and Dr. Ghimire where we perform operations like CTVT (canine transmissible venereal tumour), sterilizations and other surgeries needed.